TakanariShimbo/open-super-whisper-v2/docs/MANUAL.md

 # Open Super Whisper V2 - User Manual

-Open Super Whisper V2 is an innovative desktop application that transforms your voice into action through AI-powered agents.
-This comprehensive guide walks you through setup, configuration, and effective usage of this powerful voice-to-action tool.
+Open Super Whisper V2 is an innovative desktop application that transforms your voice into powerful AI agent-driven automatic processing with simple operations.
+This guide provides detailed step-by-step explanations from initial setup to actual usage.

 ## 📋 Table of Contents